CallMeGriffin/CallMeGriffin/README.md

 - 👋 Hi, I’m @CallMeGriffin
 - 👀 I’m interested in Scripting, CyberSecurity, Backend Dev and DL
-- 🌱 I’m currently learning Genetic ALgorithms.
+- 🌱 I’m currently learning Genetic Algorithms.

 <!---
 CallMeGriffin/CallMeGriffin is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.